 Patients benefit from in-depth clinical attention from physicians and doctorate level professionals in an environment that offers the utmost discretion and confidence – creating a unique and effective therapeutic experience.

-Paul E. Keck, Jr., MD, Lindner Center of HOPE’s President and CEO, and Susan L. McElroy, MD, Chief Research Officer, are among the top 10 most cited scientists publishing in psychiatry and psychology every year since 1996.
-Charles F. Brady, PhD, ABPP, Psychologist, with his advanced training in Cognitive Behavioral Therapy, is renowned for his expertise in Obsessive Compulsive Disorder and Anxiety.
+Paul E. Keck, Jr., MD, Lindner Center of HOPE’s CEO, and Susan L. McElroy, MD, Chief Research Officer, are among the top 10 most cited scientists publishing in psychiatry and psychology every year since 1996.